nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 Proportional Rate Reduction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Proportional Rate Reduction (PRR) is the fast recovery algorithm described in RFC 6937 and currently used in Linux.
+Proportional Rate Reduction (PRR) is a loss recovery algorithm described in RFC 6937 and currently used in Linux.
 The design of PRR helps in avoiding excess window adjustments and aims to keep the congestion window as close as possible to ssThresh.